 Gluten free Vanilla Cupcakes are anything but boring.

 I thank people for turning another year older or achieving something that causes celebration.
 Firstly because they deserve it but also because it's a great excuse to eat cake.
-For those who aren't fans of Chocolate cake I have a bomb Vanilla Cake recipe.
+For those who aren't fans of Chocolate cake I have an amazing Vanilla Cake recipe too.

 This recipe has deceived gluten eaters and they've come back for more without knowing their favorite new treat is in fact gluten free.
 Is it bad that I really enjoy that?
 I've run into so many people that completely change their attitude about a food once they discover that it's gluten free.